×

-What the Best ESL Christmas Activities Really Look Like
+15 Best ESL Christmas Activities

 1. Write Greeting Cards

 Nothing shows love at Christmas like a basket full of Christmas cards.
 The holidays are often the one time of year we hear from long ago friends and distant family.
 Writing greeting cards also happens to be a great activity for ESL students.
-It is flexible and can be tailored to any level student.
+It is flexible and can be tailored to any level of student.

 If you are teaching beginning students, let them try their hand at holiday greetings by designing and writing a holiday card.
 Bring in some samples for them to look at (I know you must have extras from last year hanging around), and then have them write the sentiment as well as design the cover for their own cards using yours as inspiration.